-Screen time doesn’t affect children’s health.
+Screen time doesn’t affect children’s health

 Screen time does not adversely affect the health of children it has been claimed in a report published today.

 The Royal College of Paediatrics and Child Health (RCPCH), which oversees the training of specialists in child medicine, published its findings this morning.
 This follows many years of study and research into potential adverse the effects of continued and sustained screen time for young children.
-It confirmed that a link cannot be established between young children using screens for prolonged periods of time and anti social behavior.
+It confirmed that a link cannot be established between young children using screens for prolonged periods of time and anti social behaviour.

 Leading pediatricians said that there is little harm in small children using screen time and there is no evidence of it being toxic.
 A statement later confirmed by Dr Max Davie, officer for health promotion for the RCPCH, who said phones, computers and tablets were a “great way to explore the world.” (source BBC)